Jordan: A Week of Peace and Plenty in the Middle of the Middle East

 We’ve just checked into Dead Sea Marriott Resort & Spa, and after days of dry desert landscapes, I’m enjoying the tall palms and the property’s lush, tropical feel.
 At the water’s edge, I see Jasmine, Alison, and Alexandra in various stages of scooping black mud out of beachside urns, spreading it on their bodies, then washing it off in the buoyant waters.
 We marvel at the sudden smoothness of our limbs, almost instantly transformed once we rinse off in the sea.
 With the September heat well over 90 degrees, the mud simply sweats off us.
 We don’t bake — we just slather and soak.

-Most fascinating of all is the view across the sea of Israel’s West Bank.
+Most fascinating of all is the view across the sea of Israel and the West Bank.
 We can’t see buildings or any signs of life, just a mottled white-ish horizon and a sinking blonde sun.
 The mind marvels at being so near to the ongoing conflicts.

 Getting My Bearings